pkg-size/pkg-size/README.md

 ### Features
 - **🔍 Size analysis** Quickly determine the total size of what you're publishing to npm!
 - **🔥 Same behavior as npm `pack`/`publish`** Collects publish files as specified in your `package.json`!
-- **🙌 Gzip & Brotli** See how your files compress in addition to normal size!
+- **🙌 Gzip, Brotli & Zstd** See how your files compress in addition to normal size!
 - **🤖 Node.js API** Integrate size checks to your CI via Node.js API

 <sub>Support this project by ⭐️ starring and sharing it.
 [Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## 🙋‍♂️ Why?
-To quickly determine the uncompressed size, gzip size, and brotli size of your package before publishing it to npm.
+To quickly determine the uncompressed size, gzip size, brotli size, and zstd size of your package before publishing it to npm.

 ## 🚀 Install